ciselab/CPS_repo_mining/analysis/grbl.md

 reporting modes, jog modes, etc can be set during runtime.
 Will be fleshed out and placed into EEPROM when everything is added.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Mostly code formatting.

 ## Commit #16
 ### Hash